privacypatterns/patterns/patterns/Dynamic-Privacy-Policy-Display.md

 #### Forces and Concerns
 <!-- Implications in this problem which affect the appropriateness of a solution, and are affected by this pattern.-->
 <!-- Forces should be highly visible for easy reference, where less obvious a dedicated section is recommended.-->
-- Controllers need to comply with the laws mandating informed consent, but users do not read privacy policies
+- Controllers need informed consent for collection, sometimes with limited screen space available, yet users do not typically read privacy policies on their own
 - Users do not want to spend time and effort reading through privacy policies
 - Controllers want users to actually use their service (or product), but users will not do so if the cost of doing so entails disproportionate effort
-- Users want to be able to get to using the service quickly
+- Users want to be able to get to using the service quickly, without needing to visit multiple policy pages

 ## Solution
 <!-- A concise description of how the pattern addresses the problem.-->

 Provide the user with additional relevant policy information on hover or tap, by way of 'tooltips', to best inform them given contextual limitations.
+In a mobile setting these tooltips may unobtrusively become available to tap when the relevant control is most in focus (i.e. selected, centered, or occupies most of the screen).

 This information may highlight the nature and potential consequences of the disclosure, and should be displayed consistently.